HAOlleik/SA2GE/App-Guide/httpToHttps.md

+- This information may be useful in deployment if there are issues with https

 ## Part I: website is hosted on Heroku or other cloud
 npm provides all packages for redirecting http requests to https